Characters: Dragon Age II Ė Hawke Estate

-- I Have No Daughter: She was disowned by her parents for eloping with an apostate, though this didn't stop them from favouring Leandra over Gamlen.
+- I Have No Son: She was disowned by her parents for eloping with an apostate, though this didn't stop them from favouring Leandra over Gamlen.

 - I Want Grandkids: A conversation in Act II implies that she wants Hawke to settle down for this reason.

 - I Was Quite a Looker: Well, she still is for the most part.